Cryptkeeper/fplayer/README.md

 A work-in-progress C99 [fseq file](http://github.com/Cryptkeeper/fseq-file-format) player (like [xLights](http://github.com/smeighan/xLights) and [Falcon Player/fpp](https://github.com/FalconChristmas/fpp)) for [Light-O-Rama](https://lightorama.com) hardware.
 This project is a way for me to explore solutions to a better version of my previous project, [libreorama](https://github.com/Cryptkeeper/libreorama).

 Use `fplayer -h` to show program usage and get started.

 You'll need an fseq file of your choosing, and its audio file (if any).
-You may attach a Light-O-Rama device (note its serial port device name), but it is not required for the program to playback a sequence.
+You may attach a Light-O-Rama device (note its serial port device name or list available serial ports with `fplayer -l`), but it is not required for the program to playback a sequence.
 A default channel map is included (`channels.csv`) for use with `-c` (`-c=channels.csv`), but you will likely want to modify it in the future.

 ```
 Usage: fplayer -f=FILE -c=FILE [options] ...